frank-leitner/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_conditional_errors/README.md

 ### Alternative

-It is also possible to move the conditional check (e.g. the length of substring part) into the condition of the `SELECT CASE WHEN` portion.
+It is also possible to move the conditional check (e.g. the length of the substring part) into the condition of the `SELECT CASE WHEN` portion.

 `'||(SELECT CASE WHEN (substr(password,1,1)='a') THEN to_char(1/0) ELSE NULL END FROM users WHERE username='administrator')||'`